Former US Sen. Thad Cochran of Mississippi dies at 81

 GOP leaders banned earmarking, but Cochran backed Navy shipbuilding efforts in 2015.
 Ingalls Shipbuilding in Pascagoula, which makes Navy ships, has long been one of Mississippi's largest private employers.

+Cochran ran in 2014 in part because Senate Republican leader Mitch McConnell of Kentucky and other establishment Republicans wanted to continue having pragmatic Southerners in the Senate and to put McDaniel and those like him at a disadvantage.

-The campaign turned ugly as his opponent's supporters photographed Cochran's bedridden wife, without permission, in the nursing home where she had lived a dozen years with dementia.
-Images of Rose Cochran were posted briefly online in a video that attempted to show Cochran was having an inappropriate relationship with one of his longtime staff members, Kay Webber — an accusation that Cochran denied.
+The campaign turned ugly when McDaniel's supporters photographed Cochran's bedridden wife, without permission, in the nursing home where she had lived a dozen years with dementia.
+Images of Rose Cochran were posted briefly online in a video that suggested Cochran was having an inappropriate relationship with one of his longtime staff members, Kay Webber — an accusation that Cochran denied.

 Weeks after four men were arrested and charged in the photo case, Cochran placed second, behind McDaniel, in a three-person Republican primary.
-During the three-week runoff campaign, Cochran sought support from a wide variety of voters, including African Americans who traditionally vote for Democrats.
+During a runoff campaign, Cochran sought support from a wide variety of voters, including African Americans who traditionally vote Democratic.
+Cochran defeated McDaniel in the runoff and won the November 2014 general election.

-Cochran defeated McDaniel in the runoff, but McDaniel never conceded.
-Instead, McDaniel filed a lawsuit trying to overturn the results.
-He claimed the election was tainted because people who never intended to support the Republican nominee in the general election had voted in the party primary.
-A judge dismissed the lawsuit, saying McDaniel had waited too long to file it, and the state Supreme Court upheld that decision.

-In November 2014, Cochran defeated Democratic former U.S. Rep. Travis Childers and the Reform Party's Shawn O'Hara.

 On May 23, 2015, Thad Cochran married Webber in a small ceremony in Gulfport, Mississippi.

-During his second stint as Appropriations Committee chairman starting in 2015, Cochran continued working to send money to Mississippi.
+During his second stint as Appropriations Committee chairman starting in 2015, Cochran continued sending money to Mississippi.
 He and Wicker successfully pushed to get a national historic landmark designation for the home of Medgar Evers, the Mississippi NAACP leader who was assassinated in 1963 outside the house in Jackson.

+McConnell noted Thursday that Cochran hired the first African American staff member to work in a Mississippi congressional office since Reconstruction, and that he was an advocate for historically black colleges and universities.

+"Sen. Cochran ... believed deeply in equality and human dignity," McConnell said.
+"And on a personal level, Thad's generous and respectful spirit left a positive impact on everyone who knew him and everyone whom he served."

-When Cochran retired, Republican Gov. Phil Bryant appointed the state's Republican Agriculture Commissioner Cindy Hyde-Smith to temporarily succeed him in the Senate.
+When Cochran retired, Republican Gov. Phil Bryant appointed the state's Republican Agriculture Commissioner Cindy Hyde-Smith to temporarily succeed him.
 Hyde-Smith was inaugurated in April 2018, then won a special election in November to complete the six-year term that expires in January 2021.

 Cochran spent three years in the Navy and studied international law for a year at Trinity College in Dublin, Ireland, before moving to Jackson, where he was in a private law practice for seven years before being elected to the House.